venkatsvpr/venkatsvpr.github.io/index.md

 # About Me.
 I am passionate about developing scalable applications.
 I love to code and solve problems.
-Worked with Brocade Communications and Aricent for about 4 years and contributed to the design and develop Layer2 with Aricent and Brocade.
+Worked at Brocade Communications and Aricent for about 4 years and contributed to the design and development of various Layer2/Layer3 Networking Protocol Features.

-Software Engineer with 4 years of experience in Networking.
-I love to code and solve problems.
-I spend my spare time reading books.
-I belive

 # Experience
 ### Software Engineer | Brocade Communications | 04/16 - 05/17 | 1 Year